 As for the Milan address, it’s a unique blend of bookstore, art gallery, fashion boutique and restaurant.
 The charming garden cafe and restaurant is a great place to enjoy healthy dishes such as yellowfin tuna tartare and freshly squeezed juices.

 Tucked away inside a courtyard on Corso Venezia, you’ll find Dolce&Gabbana Bar Martini.
 The dynamic fashion duo have teamed up with Martini to create a light and airy eatery with a relaxed vibe, next to the Dolce&Gabbana Man boutique.
 It’s a great spot to savour an aperitivo while people watching.

-Milan’s upmarket department store is worth a visit for the fashion and household goods alone but on the top floor of La Rinascente on Via Santa Radegonda there’s a lovely rooftop bar with a fantastic view of the Duomo.
+Milan’s upmarket department store is worth a visit for the fashion and household goods alone but on the top floor of Rinascente Milano on Via Santa Radegonda there’s the lovely Il rooftop bar with a fantastic view of the Duomo.
 Popular with locals and visitors alike, you’ll need to arrive early to bag a seat!

 Another place that is frequented mostly by locals is Terrazza 12 at Brian & Barry on Via Durini.
 The reason is no doubt due to it being tucked away at the top of this uber cool department store.
 With a decor inspired by the 1950s, it’s a great place to sample one of their signature cocktails whilst admiring the panoramic views over Milan.

 9. Un Posto a Milano

 Finally, we couldn’t leave without a mention of our favourite outdoor dining in Milan experience… Un Posto a Milano is a renovated 17th century farmhouse in the heart of the city.

 This kitchen, bar and guest house is run by a group of Milanese associations and hosts a regular program of cultural events as well as a farmer’s market each Tuesday.
 Definitely one of the best restaurants in Milan for al fresco dining!